hhvn/nmapthrottle/README.md

 Description
 -----------
-This Python script scans multiple IP addresses with nmap and pretty's up the output.
+This Python script scans multiple IP addresses with nmap formatting the output.

-Based on a list of IP addresses the user populates in a text file, this program performs Nmap udp and syn scans followed by pretty formatting of results which can more easily be integrated into a penetration test report.
+Based on a list of IP addresses the user populates in a text file, this program performs Nmap udp and syn scans followed by  formatting of results which can more easily be integrated into a penetration test report.
 The nmap scans run in parallel.
 The number of processes still running displays on the screen.
 If a process or two is not completing, get the pid and kill it with:

 sudo ps -A|grep nmap

 kill -9 *pid*

-Warning:  Use caution when running this program with a large number of IP addresses.
+*** Warning:  Use caution when running this program with a large number of IP addresses.
 This program starts nmap scans of all IP addresses in parallel.
-Too many processes may cause system performance issues including possibly a system crash.
+Too many processes may cause system performance issues including possibly a system crash. ***

 Changes to be made:
 Addition of a separate UDP port category called 'open|filtered', to more accurately represent UDP port states.
 At this time  'open|filtered' and 'open' UDP ports are grouped together.